 A word of caution –– It’s important to keep frugality in perspective.
 We can spend so much time scrutinizing our habits and worrying about money that it becomes all-consuming.
 While saving is a virtue, moderation is the balance of life.
 Remember, your money’s not worth anything if you don’t spend it — but spend and invest it wisely!

-Are You Frugal?
+Are You Cheap or Frugal?

 The Secret to True Happiness